hicaosen/todolist-mcp-server/README.md

 ## Data Storage

-Todo items are stored in `~/.todolist.json` in your home directory.
-The file is automatically created when you first use the TodoWrite tool.
+Todo items are stored in memory during the MCP server session.
+When all tasks are marked as completed, the todo list is automatically cleared.
+This design ensures a clean workspace for new task cycles.